qtumproject/qtum-docker/x86compiler/README.md

 ## About Qtum x86-toolchain

-Currently, x86-toolchain is a GNU GCC and friends toolchain modified to support the "i386-qtum" target.
+Currently, x86-toolchain is a GNU GCC and friends toolchain modified to support the "i686-qtum" target.
 This means that after building this, it is possible to simply do:

 ```
-i386-qtum-gcc test.c -o contract
+i686-qtum-gcc test.c -o contract
 ```

 And the "contract" file that is outputed will be capable of being used with the x86Lib testbench program (and later deployed to Qtum's blockchain)

-Note: even though x86Lib will later support i686, right now there is only i386 support.. so only target this!

 ## Get docker image